 Tracking Home Education Programs

-Through submission of homeschool affidavits or unsworn declarations, school districts ensure students of compulsory school age are enrolled in a legally-recognized educational program.
+Through submission of homeschool affidavits, school districts ensure students of compulsory school age are enrolled in a legally-recognized educational program.

 A written evaluation stating whether an appropriate education has occurred for each student are due to the superintendent's office by June 30 of each school year and should be submitted at the close of the program for home education programs that do not last the entire school year (24 P.S. § 13-1327.1 (h.1)).

-If the evaluation is missing, the superintendent must send a certified letter, return receipt requested, to the supervisor of the home education program stating that the evaluation is past due and notify the supervisor that they must submit the certification within 10 days of receipt of the letter.
-If the evaluation is not submitted within that time, the school directors provide for a proper hearing.
+If the evaluation is missing, the superintendent must send a certified letter, return receipt requested, to the supervisor of the home education program stating that the certification is past due and notify the supervisor that they must submit the certification within 10 days of receipt of the letter.
+If the certification is not submitted within that time, the school directors provide for a proper hearing.

 The school district calling supervisors on the phone regarding missing evaluations does not replace the legal requirement for the certified letter.
 Until the legal process is followed by the school district, the supervisor has the right to continue to homeschool.